Skip to main content

 Summary

 E-Verify is the system that U.S. Citizenship and Immigration Services (USCIS) operates for employers to confirm the eligibility of their employees to work in the United States.
-Working with Excella, we provided API design and technical expertise that helped modernize and relaunch E-Verify — migrating 225 million historical cases, replacing legacy services with cloud-deployed microservices, and delivering a faster, more reliable experience for over 800,000 enrolled employers.
+Working with Excella, we provided API design and technical expertise that helped modernize and relaunch E-Verify.
+The work migrated 225 million historical cases, replaced legacy services with cloud-deployed microservices, and delivered a faster, more reliable experience for over 800,000 enrolled employers.

 A person using a punchcard to enter work.